New lower bounds on the size-Ramsey number of a path: More than two colors

 The following theorem implies the second part of Theorem \ref{thm:main-r-col}.
 We modify Krivelevich's proof \cite[Theorem 8]{K} in such a way that no color is ``wasted'' on the high degree vertices.
 This improves the lower bound from $((r-2)^2-o(1))n$ to $((r-1)^2-o(1))n$.

-\begin{proposition} Let $r\ge 3$ and let $q\leq r-1$ be the largest integer such that an affine plane of order $q$ exists (effectively, let $q\leq r-1$ be the largest integer such that $q$ is a prime power) and suppose $n$ is sufficiently large.
-For all graphs $G$ with at most $q^2 n - 6q^4n^{0.9} = (q^2-o(1)) n$ edges, there exists a $q+1$-coloring (which is an $r$-coloring) of the edges of $G$ such that every monochromatic path has order less than $n$. \end{proposition}
+\begin{proposition} Suppose that an affine plane of order $q$ exists and suppose $n$ is sufficiently large.
+For all graphs $G$ with at most $q^2 n - 6q^4n^{0.9} = (q^2-o(1)) n$ edges, there exists a $q+1$-coloring of the edges of $G$ such that every monochromatic path has order less than $n$. \end{proposition}